sciknoworg/OntoLearner/docs/source/benchmarking/materials_science_and_engineering/hpont.rst

 The HPOnt has been developed as part of the REACT project which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 824395.

-:Domain: Materials Science & Engineering
+:Domain: Materials Science and Engineering
 :Category: Materials Science
 :Current Version: 0.2
 :Last Updated: None
 :Creator: REACT project team
 :License: Creative Commons 4.0
-:Format: OWL, TTL, CSV, NT
+:Format: OWL
 :Download: `The Heat Pump Ontology (HPOnt) Homepage <https://react2020.github.io/REACT-ONTOLOGY/HPOnt/index-en.html/>`_

 Graph Metrics